retroj/mowedline-manual/index.md

 __February 9, 2013:__ Version 0.2pre2 --- chicken-install mowedline.

-__January 29, 2013:__ Verion 0.2pre1 --- mowedline has been split into two
+__January 29, 2013:__ Version 0.2pre1 --- mowedline has been split
-programs, mowedline and mowedline-client, to address the problem of simultaneous multiple server starting,
+into two programs, mowedline and mowedline-client, to address the problem of simultaneous multiple server starting, [discussed here](/blog/2013/01/28/mowedline-three-bugs).
-[discussed here](/blog/2013/01/28/mowedline-three-bugs).

 __August 30, 2011:__ Xft, unicode, color, and more, all supported in